The prostate-specific proteome

 Genes shared between prostate and other tissues

-In order to illustrate the relation of prostate tissue to other tissue types, a network plot was generated, displaying the number of commonly expressed genes between different tissue types.
+In order to illustrate the relation of prostate tissue to other tissue types, a network plot was generated, displaying the number of genes shared between different tissue types.

 Figure 2.
 An interactive network plot of the prostate enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of prostate enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 3 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.